vstalingrady/grayweb/README.md

 SUPABASE_KEY=your_supabase_anon_key_here
 # Optional: comma separated list of frontend origins allowed to call the API
 # CORS_ALLOW_ORIGINS=https://your-frontend-domain.com,https://app.example.com
+# By default the API allows every origin for local development.
+# Set this flag to false if you want to fall back to the curated localhost list.
+# CORS_ALLOW_ALL_ORIGINS=false
 ```

+By default responses now stream as quickly as Gemini returns them.
+If you ever need to
+slow the token firehose (for example to match a UI animation), set
+`GRAY_STREAMING_TOKEN_DELAY_SECONDS` in your `.env` to the number of seconds to wait
+between streamed chunks (e.g. `0.02` for ~50 tokens/second).

+Thread titles are generated from the same Gemini call that produces the reply, so there is
+no extra round trip when a conversation starts.
+You can opt out by setting
+`GEMINI_AUTO_THREAD_TITLES=false` if you prefer manual naming.

 #### Getting API Keys